Need to move your WordPress website to a new host?

 Is migrating a website hard?

 Migrating a website is easy with Duplicator Pro.
 You can create a package that contains your website files and database tables.
 Then, simply upload this zip file to your new site.

 How do I migrate a website manually?

-You can manually migrate your site by using an FTP client like FileZilla to download your root directory, or public_html folder.
+You can manually migrate your WordPress website by using an FTP client like FileZilla to download your root directory, or public_html folder.
 After logging into phpMyAdmin, download your database as a SQL file.

 Then, upload your old site files into the root folder for the new site.
 Create a new database and upload your original database.
 You’ll also need to update your wp-config.php file to reflect the new db_user, db_name, and db_password values.

 Can I change my host and keep my domain name?

 Yes, you can change your web host and keep your old domain name.
 You’ll have to disable domain privacy and update your nameservers to point to the new host.
 Then, you can authorize and start the domain transfer using your new hosting control panel.